 Gather basic facts, terminology and background information from Credo's reference collection which includes specialized encyclopedias, dictionaries and atlases.The mind map feature can help you find keywords for your research.

 Especially for MCC Students -- career and resume tools

 Create a free account with your student ID number.
 Upload your resume.
 Access job and internship postings, career resources, and career and transfer announcements.
 Develop and upload a resume with the resume builder.

-Make an appointment with Mary Ann Gaschnig in the MCC Career Development and Transfer Services Office, located in the MCC Learning Commons/Library.
-She can review your resume or help you create one.
-She can also point you towards specialized resources for your particular major or career.
+Make an appointment with your advisor or MCC's Career Counselor.
+They can review your resume or help you create one.
+They can also point you towards specialized resources for your particular major or career.